 Look for Impurities

-One of the easiest ways to check your honey’s purity is to conduct a visibility test.
+One of the easiest ways to check your honey’s quality is to conduct a visibility test.
 Simply pour a tablespoon of both syrups onto a plate and look for impurities.
 You should especially look for traces of pollen or darker-looking particles.

 If You See Impurities